StefonMiller/Auto-Bootable-USB/README.md

 # Auto-macOS-Installers
-Automatically formats and loads bootable macOS installers onto a flash drive
+Automatically formats, partitions, and installs bootable macOS installers to a single USB drive